procube-open/scep/README.md

 The default flags configure and run the scep server.

-`-depot` must be the path to a folder with `ca.pem` and `ca.key` files.
+`-depot` must be the path to a folder with `ca.crt` and `ca.key` files.
 If you don't already have a CA to use, you can create one using the `ca` subcommand.

 The scepserver provides one HTTP endpoint, `/scep`, that facilitates the normal PKIOperation/Message parameters.